garnetius/uson-js/README.md

 USON.stringify (value[, replacer[, space]]);
 ```

-USON works in browsers out of the box.
+USON works in modern browsers out of the box.

 ## Try it Out!